rasheedjimoh/dataexfilattemptbyBryceMontgomery/README.md

 ---

 ## **Step 7: Finding the Stego File Paths**
-Once we confirmed the use of `steghide.exe`, we then tracked the location of the hidden files.
-The tool had likely embedded sensitive files within images, and we located these files using the tool’s command line references.
+Once I confirmed the use of `steghide.exe`, I then tracked the location of the hidden files.
+The tool had likely embedded sensitive files within images, and I located these files using the tool’s command line references.

 ```kql
 DeviceProcessEvents